Pints, Pounds, & Pâté

 1. Focus on fit.

-First, and most importantly, I think, though of course there's plenty of expensive fashion to be had in Paris, the French are not necessarily only concerned with splashing out huge amounts on clothes and the latest fads.
-Though let's be honest - the French very often develop the fashion fads long before anyone else has even heard of them!
+As you'd expect, there is plenty of mind-blowingly expensive fashion to be had in Paris.
+That said, the French are not only concerned with splashing out huge amounts on clothes and the latest fads.

-When it comes to selecting fashion items, the French tend to focus on fit.
-Just because something is inexpensive doesn't mean it can't fit properly (and they get things tailored if they need it).
-Therefore, focus on packing likely your higher-end items and pieces that actually fit well, not on running out and buying random cheap, trendy pieces that are very "right now."
+When it comes to selecting pieces, the French tend to focus on quality, structure, and fit.
+Just because something is expensive doesn't mean that it fits or suits you.
+Just because something is inexpensive doesn't mean it can't fit properly.
+And French women get things tailored if they need it.
+So, to fit right in with those fashionable French, focus on packing likely your higher-end items and pieces that actually fit well, not on running out and buying random cheap, trendy pieces that are very "right now."
+The French are the very opposite of fast fashion.
+The French woman sports timeless pieces, skillfully styled.
+Easier said than done.

 What to Wear in Paris